This article needs additional citations for verification. (March 2023) |

 Slave to the Rhythm, both song and album, was written by Bruce Woolley, Simon Darlow, Stephen Lipson and Trevor Horn and was produced by Trevor Horn, who was assisted by Lipson.
 Slave to the Rhythm was a concept album that featured several, radical interpretations of one title track.
 The project was originally intended for Frankie Goes to Hollywood as a follow-up to their hit "Relax", but was finally given to Jones.[5]
 The recording process featured Horn, Lipson and Jones creating a new version of the song every week or so, ballooning the budget for a single song to nearly $385,000 USD.
 As such, several versions were collected and released as the album proper.

-Musically, Slave to the Rhythm ranges from funk to R&B, incorporating go-go beats throughout the album.[5]
+Musically, Slave to the Rhythm is a R&B, incorporating elements of funk and features go-go beats throughout the album.[6]
 All eight tracks are interspersed with excerpts from conversations with Jones about her life, conducted by journalists Paul Morley and Paul Cooke, hence the a biography subtitle.
 The album also contains voice-overs from actor Ian McShane reciting passages from Jean-Paul Goude's biography Jungle Fever.
 Though recording dates of each version of the song are unknown, "Operattack" was created with vocal samples from "Jones the Rhythm"; while "Don't Cry - It's Only the Rhythm" is a variation of the bridge that appears on "Slave to the Rhythm."
 "The Fashion Show" could be[vague] an early version of "Ladies and Gentlemen: Miss Grace Jones".
 "Ladies and Gentlemen" was released as a single, under the title of "Slave to the Rhythm".

 According to the album's sleeve notes, extensive use of the New England Digital Synclavier was made in its recording.